slavivanov/encharge-integrations-utilities/README.md

     - `authentication` - operation that performs part of an authentication flows.
 For example, exchanging short-lived token for a long-lived one.

+    - `sync` - operation that is part of 2 way sync functionality.

     - `subscribe` - subscribe suboperation for webhook triggers.
 Calls an external system to send updates about a topic.